 Check out the engine oil of your car.
 If you notice a frothy formation on the dipstick, there is a possibility that coolant and engine oil have gotten mixed.

-Blown Head Gasket Symptoms#4: White Smoke from Exhaust Pipe:
+Head Gasket Symptoms#4: White Smoke from Exhaust Pipe:

 If you notice sweet smelling white smoke along with water droplets from the exhaust pipe, then you could have a blown head gasket.

-Blown Head Gasket Symptoms#5: Popping of Coolant Overflow Tank Cap:
+Head Gasket Symptoms#5: Popping of Coolant Overflow Tank Cap:

 Let the engine rest and cool down for about twenty minutes.
 Then open the car hood and locate the coolant overflow tank.
 If you remove the tank cap and it makes a popping sound, that could mean the cooling system is still pressurized even after engine has shutdown.
-This is a clear blown head gasket symptom.
+This is a clear leaking head gasket symptom.